ewingjm/power-version/README.md

 Generating [Semantic Versions](https://semver.org/)  from Git history is often a sensible approach to versioning artifacts.
 It is also made incredibly easy thanks to tools such as [GitVersion](https://github.com/GitTools/GitVersion) and [semantic-release](https://github.com/semantic-release/semantic-release).

-Power Apps solutions, however, pose some unique challenges:
+Power Apps solutions have some unique challenges when applying this approach:

 - Multiple solutions often need to be versioned independently within the same repository
 - Solution versions do not conform to the Semantic Versions specification

-**PowerVersion** was created to solve these challenges.
+**PowerVersion** is designed to address these challenges and provide similar functionality to the tools mentioned above.

 ## Prerequisites

 - You must have a solution project created with the Power App CLI
 - Your solution project must exist within a Git repository

-You must also have a Git workflow similar to the one described in this blog [post](https://devblogs.microsoft.com/devops/release-flow-how-we-do-branching-on-the-vsts-team/).
-In summary:

-  - Developers branch off and merge into a trunk (e.g. `master` or `main`)
-  - Hotfixes are merged to release branches (which branch off the trunk)
+- Your Git workflow must be similar to Microsoft's [Release flow](https://learn.microsoft.com/en-us/devops/develop/how-microsoft-develops-devops#microsoft-release-flow)

 ## Installation